Amy M. Burns

 • If the portion of the video that has all of the parts is too busy, please feel free to skip that part.

-• To breakdown the video so you can use it as a whole or teach it in parts:
+• To break down the video so you can use it as a whole or teach it in parts:

 00:19 Melody